devversion/ng-trello/docs/step-8.md

 ## Step 8 task:

 In this step we're going to add functionality that allows users to edit existing talks through a dialog.
 Angular Material comes with a `MatDialog` service that can be used to show dialogs that follow the Material Design specifications.
-Note that you are still extremely flexible because the developer is responsible for providing a `Component` that will be rendered as the dialog.

 Since we want to use the `MatDialog` service, we first need to create a new Angular component that will serve the content of the dialog.